Biography of Owen Glendower

 Studied law in Westminster, London.

-1386: Became Squire to the Earl of Arundel and was a witness for Grosvenor in the Scrope and Grosvenor lawsuit.
-Afterwards Glendower served in the military forces of Henry Bolingbroke (Later King Henry the Fourth).
+1386: Glendower becomes Squire to the Earl of Arundel and is a witness for Grosvenor in the Scrope and Grosvenor lawsuit.
+Afterwards Glendower serves in the military forces of Henry Bolingbroke (Later King Henry the Fourth).

-1400: Owen Glendower charged with treason by Reginald Grey for failing to appear for the Scottish Expedition even though he had never summoned him.
-His estates were declared forfeit.
+1400: Owen Glendower is charged with treason by Reginald Grey for failing to appear for the Scottish Expedition even though he had never summoned him.
+His estates are declared forfeit.

-1401: Quarreled with Lord Grey over the rights to some lands and unable to seek redress from the English King Henry the Fourth he decided to fight the other English Lords of the Welsh Marches borderlands.
-He proclaimed himself the Prince of Wales and Head of the Welsh Rebellion.
+1401: He quarrels with Lord Grey over the rights to some lands and unable to seek redress from the English King Henry the Fourth he decides to fight the other English Lords of the Welsh Marches borderlands.
+He proclaims himself the Prince of Wales and head of the Welsh Rebellion.

-1402: Captured Lord Grey and later Sir Edmund Mortimer at Pilleth, near Brynglas in Radnorshire, Wales.
-Both where to marry one of Glendower’s daughters and joined in a coalition with Henry Percy (Known as Hotspur) against the English.
-In the Autumn the English were driven back from Wales for the third time.
+1402: Glendower captures Lord Grey and later Sir Edmund Mortimer at Pilleth, near Brynglas in Radnorshire, Wales.
+Both were to marry one of Glendower’s daughters and join in a coalition with Henry Percy (known as Hotspur) against the English.
+In the Autumn the English are driven back from Wales for the third time.

-1403: This coalition was ended When Glendower was defeated near Carmarthen on the 12th July and Percy crushed at the Battle of Shrewsbury ten days later by King Henry the Fourth.
-Undaunted Glendower held a Welsh parliament at Machynleth.
+1403: This coalition is ended when Glendower is defeated near Carmarthen on the 12th July and Percy crushed at the Battle of Shrewsbury ten days later by King Henry the Fourth.
+Undaunted Glendower holds a Welsh parliament at Machynleth.

 1404: By now Glendower had gained overall control of Wales.
-He entered into a treaty with King Charles the Sixth of France.
-He also took control of the castles at Harlech and Aberystwyth.
+He enters into a treaty with King Charles the Sixth of France.
+He also takes control of the castles at Harlech and Aberystwyth.

-1405: The King of France sent a small army to assist him.
-(March) However after several defeats at the hands of Prince Henry (later the English King Henry V) such as at Grosmont.
-His powers were curbed.
-(May) Glendower’s son Griffith and his Chancellor were captured by the English.
+1405: The King of France sends a small army to assist him.
+After several defeats at the hands of Prince Henry (later the English King Henry V) such as at Grosmont in March his powers are curbed.
+In May Glendower’s son Griffith and his Chancellor are captured by the English.

-1409: Harlech was also recaptured and Glendower’s wife, daughter and grandchildren were taken prisoner.
+1409: Harlech is also recaptured and Glendower’s wife, daughter and grandchildren are taken prisoner.

-1409-1412: However undeterred, Glendower was still active and kept on fighting against the English but the force of the rebellion by then was effectively crushed.
+1409-1412: However undeterred, Glendower is still active and keeps on fighting against the English but the force of the rebellion by then was effectively crushed.

-1415: Gilbert Talbot held a treaty with Owen Glendower and his supporters to grant them a pardon from the English King.
+1415: Gilbert Talbot holds a treaty with Owen Glendower and his supporters to grant them a pardon from the English King.